cockroachdb/docs/src/current/v22.1/online-schema-changes.md

 For more technical details, see [How online schema changes are possible in CockroachDB][blog].

-{% include_cached new-in.html version="v22.1" %} The following online schema changes pause if the node executing the schema change is running out of disk space:
+{% include new-in.md version="v22.1" %} The following online schema changes pause if the node executing the schema change is running out of disk space:

 - Changes that trigger an index backfill (adding data to an index).
 - The following statements: